 - Unwanted substance awareness: Knowing or locating unwanted substances in the carpeted walk-off areas or high traffic areas, as an example

-- Identifying the nature of those substances in order that the proper technology can be applied to remove them
+- Identifying the nature of those substances so that the proper technology can be applied to remove them

 - Effectively containing the unwanted substances so they can be removed from the carpet and not transferred to some other indoor compartment

-- Removing the greatest amount of unwanted mass with least amount of unwanted residue
+- Removing the greatest amount of unwanted mass with the least amount of unwanted residue

 - Properly disposing of the unwanted substances where they will not be a problem somewhere else.